WSCU/ReactivePanda/README.md

 ReactivePanda
 ===============
-ReactivePanda is a library that aims to make it easier to teach programming to middle school / high school aged students.
+ReactivePanda is a library that aims to make it easier to teach programming to middle school / high school students.

 Our philosophy is that using a non-domain specific langague such as python with the addition of reactive programming elements allows for an easier introduction and transition to more advanced programming.